Prospera Properties

 The Allergy Situation

 If another tenant in your building has a documented allergy, and a pet in one unit is affecting them, you have more grounds to act.
 The RTA protects tenants' right to reasonable enjoyment of their home — which includes not suffering health effects from a neighbouring unit.
+For more on the N5 notice process for damage and interference situations, see our dedicated guide.
 This is a situation where getting legal advice before serving any notice is a good idea, since the facts matter a lot.

 Practical Advice for London, St. Thomas, and Sarnia Landlords